SinghAman1/Indian-temples/README.md

 User Permissions :

 A user can
-register himself on the app
+-register himself on the app
-view temples
+-view temples
-add reviews
+-add reviews

 An Owner of a temple can

-view and edit his temple
+-view and edit his temple
-Delete temples made by him.
+-Delete temples made by him.
-add new images
+-add new images

 View live App
 Hosted at https://lib-manage.herokuapp.com/

 Tech Stack Used

-MongoDB - Document database - to store data as JSON Express.js - Back-end web application framework running on top of Node.js Node.js - JavaScript runtime environment
+-MongoDB - Document database - to store data as JSON -Express.js - Back-end web application framework running on top of Node.js -Node.js - JavaScript runtime environment

 Middleware
-Mongoose - ODM for MongoDB
+-Mongoose - ODM for MongoDB

 ## Run it locally